 Then in the "Privacy" tab and on the "Advanced" button, bring up the Advanced Privacy Settings window.

-Then check the "Override automatic cookie handling" box and select "Deny" in the "Third party cookies" column.
+Then check the "Ignore automatic cookie handling" box, and select "Refuse" in the "Third-party cookies" column.

 The Site is not intended for minors under the age of 16.

-However, if information is collected on a minor under the age of 18 by the Site, the minor's legal representative must give his or her prior consent and validate the communication of the data.
+However, if the Site collects information on a minor under the age of 18, the minor's legal representative must give his or her prior consent and validate the communication of the data.

-DDG may change its Privacy Policy from time to time.
-The revised Privacy Policy will be posted on the Site by the company with the latest update date.
+DDG may modify its Privacy Policy from time to time.
+The revised Privacy Policy will be posted on the Site by the company with the last update date.

 The User is therefore required to check the Site regularly to remain informed of any changes or updates to the Firm's Privacy Policy.

-Any modification will only apply to users of the Site and the Application after the modification has been made.
+Any modification will only apply to users of the Site and the Application after the said modification.